chuckmarcotte/CachingSupplier/README.md

 # NOTE: This project is still pre-release.
 It has not been released yet.

 # Todo:

-* JavaDoc comments in all source files
+* Additional junit tests with:
-* Reasonable junit tests
+Mock testing, 80% code coverage.

 # CachingSupplier
 A package to control "perfect storm" over-loading of shared resources